-Achy, swollen joints are another common symptom of menopause.
+Joint pain affects many people as they get older and is also common among menopausal women.
+Aches, stiffness and swelling around the joint and sometimes heat are common symptoms of menopausal joint pain.
 As a woman approaches menopause, her body goes through drastic hormonal fluctuations that can affect her in many ways.
 The medical community is unclear as to why menopause seems to have this effect on joints.
 One theory is that estrogen affects joints by keeping inflammation down.
 As estrogen levels decline, the joints can swell and become painful.

-Joint pain during menopause is associated with both osteoporosis and arthritis.
+Menopause symptoms, such as joint pain is associated with both osteoporosis and arthritis.
 Osteoporosis is a condition in which the bones lose density and can become brittle.
 Arthritis is the medical term for “inflammation,” and can refer to many different types of joint conditions.
 Some of the most common types of arthritis are osteoarthritis and rheumatoid arthritis.
 These conditions are complicated and varied, so it’s important to make an appointment with us to discuss your concerns.

 What Does Joint Pain Feel Like?

 Menopausal joint pain usually hits the worst in the morning and eases as the joints loosen up with the day’s activities.
 Most women complain of pain in the neck, jaw, shoulders, and elbows, but wrists and fingers can also be affected.

 The pain can be accompanied by stiffness, swelling, or even a shooting pain traveling down the back, arms, and legs.
 Some women report more of a burning sensation, especially after a work-out.